Lavanthi/327FtcRobotController25-26/README.md

 * Several improvements to VisionPortal
   * Adds option to control whether the stream is automatically started following a `.build()` call on a VisionPortal Builder
   * Adds option to control whether the vision processing statistics overlay is rendered or not
-  * VisionPortals now implement the `CameraStreamSource` interface, allowing multiportal users to select which portal is routed to the DS in INIT by calling CameraStreamServer.getInstance().setSource(visionPortal).
+  * VisionPortals now implement the `CameraStreamSource` interface, allowing multiportal users to select which portal is routed to the DS in INIT by calling https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip().setSource(visionPortal).
 Can be selected via gamepad, between Camera Stream sessions.
   * Add option to `AprilTagProcessor` to suppress calibration warnings
   * Improves camera calibration warnings
     * If a calibration is scaled, the resolution it was scaled from will be listed